As the name ‘Roomba’ becomes more commonplace in the home, the need for Roomba reviews follows. Are these robot vacuums all they appear to be?

 IADAPT 1.0 | iAdapt 1.0 was Roomba’s first iteration of navigation technology.
-It relied on an array of sensors which resulted in a somewhat random, ‘bump and continue’ approach.
-These Roomba models would softly knock in to walls, furniture, and other obstacles, and continue in modified direction to avoid the obstacle.
+It relies on an array of sensors which result in a somewhat random, ‘bump and continue’ approach.
+These Roomba models would softly knock into walls, furniture, and other obstacles, and continue in modified direction to avoid the obstacle.

 IADAPT 2.0 | iAdapt 2.0 is the second iteration of navigation technology and includes Visual Localization.
 In this second version, Roomba houses a new camera and sensor that more accurately maps the rooms, allowing these robot vacuums to navigate an entire level of a home, while still maintaining its location.
-This is currently, the newest newest navigation technology that iRobot has released (as of November 2017.)
+This is currently, the newest navigation technology that iRobot has released (as of June 2018.)

 Virtual wall barriers are small devices that emit a solid infrared light.
 While you won’t be able to see the light across a room, your iRobot Roomba will, and it helps to prevent them from accessing areas they shouldn’t or rooms you don’t want it to go into.